The Indie Web's Overcompensation

 After Facebook's folly, the entire Internet became slower!scoffs the free and open source software minimalist.2 billion people across the world frantically refreshed Facebook's services on their phones and laptops over and over again thinking their Internet went out - that's all the Internet is to normies.In return, he further explains,this stressed the DNS servers out the wazoo.
 Even twitter saw some performance issues from the influx of shifting traffic.
-We need to decentralize!
+We need to get everyone on the fediverse pronto!

 He's still talking?A concernable amount of people started going crazy from a few hours of Instagram downtime, reinforcing how mass psychogenic illness is already here!
 Not to mention whistle blowers literally confirmed Facebook is tearing our society apart for its own profit!
 Despite this, normies would oppose a digital revolution, because they are too comfy to change anything.